nominetresearch/microbit-networking-book-python/wiredcommunication/wiredcommunication.md

 Introduction
 ------------

 Everything is connected nowadays!
-Computers and devices connect to each other to form networks.
-And these networks connect to form the Internet.
+Computers and devices connect to form networks.
+Also, these networks connect to form the Internet.
 When we say *computers* or *devices*, these can be anything from a traditional laptop to a cellphone, to a washing machine, to a humidity sensor.
 Of course, it can also be your micro:bit.
 More and more, the Internet is becoming an *Internet of Things*.

-In this chapter, you will form your own network using wires to connect two micro:bits.
+In this chapter, you will form your very own network using wires to connect two micro:bits.
 Doing this, you will learn:

 - the concept of a *communications medium*, and *signals*